Jaishankar inaugurates new Indian consulate in Brisbane, pays homage to Gandhi

 for joining the inauguration ceremony," Jaishankar posted on X.

-This is India’s fourth consulate in Australia in Brisbane.
+This is India’s fourth consulate in Australia.
 The rest are in Sydney, Melbourne and Perth.

-The External Affairs Minister also paid his tributes to Mahatma Gandhi at Roma Street Parklands in Brisbane on Monday.
+Speaking on the occasion, he said, "Today is a landmark moment and certainly a milestone in our increasingly strong bilateral relationship".

+He said that the Consulate General here is a realisation of a promise that Prime Minister Narendra Modi made to the Indian community in Australia in the presence of his counterpart Anthony Albanese last year.

 "Pleased to meet H.E Dr Jeannette Young, Governor of Queensland, in Brisbane today.
 Discussed opportunities and ways to strengthen economic, trade and investment cooperation with the Queensland state," he posted on X.